Skip to main content

 Step 2: Key Setup

-If you don't already have a key pair, follow the key setup section to generate one which will be used to request proofs and manage your balance.
+If you don't already have a requester key pair, follow the key setup.
+This requester account is used to request proofs and manage your network balance.

 use sp1_sdk::{include_elf, utils, Prover, ProverClient, SP1ProofWithPublicValues, SP1Stdin, network::FulfillmentStrategy};